som321/Responsible-Machine-Learning-Summer-2022/README.md

 ### Content (13 pts.)
 * Intended use (2 pts.)
+* * **Primary intended uses**: To predict whether or not the annual percentage rate (APR) charged for a mortgage is 150 basis points (1.5%) or more above a survey-based estimate of similar mortgages.
+(High-priced mortgages are legal, but somewhat punitive to borrowers.
+High-priced mortgages often fall on the shoulders of minority home owners, and are one of many issues that perpetuates a massive disparity in overall wealth between different demographic groups in the US.)
+* **Primary intended users**: Students in GWU DNSC 6209.
+* **Out-of-scope use cases**: Any use beyond an educational example is out-of-scope.

   * Describe the business value of your group's best remediated model
   * Describe how your group's best remediated model is designed to be used
   * Describe the intended users for your group's best remediated model